aslak3/maxicore32/README.md

 ### Stages

 0. fetch
-1. read or write memory rA with displacement
+1. read or write memory rA with displacement calculated by ALU
 2. optional: write value into rD
-3. empty

 ## ALU